rails background-jobs migration

 Solid Queue trades raw speed for operational simplicity.
 Here are the concrete trade-offs to plan for during a migration.

-Lower peak throughput: Sidekiq sustains far higher throughput than a database-backed queue.
-For volumes under roughly 1,000 jobs/minute the difference doesn’t show up in practice.
+Lower peak throughput.
+Sidekiq sustains far higher throughput than a database-backed queue, but for volumes under roughly 1,000 jobs/minute the difference doesn't show up in practice.
+If one queue is a firehose, add worker threads and processes, or leave that queue on Sidekiq.

 What You Gain